windhamdavid/til/notes/art/studio.md

 - table top easel and draft table
 - storage for oil, watercolor, mediums, and brushes
 - existing electrical outlets are sufficient
-- additional lighting for easel
+- additional lighting for ease
 - drawer for peripherals
 - custom under desk 88 keyboard drawer
 - cable management
 - floating shelf above monitors
 - use closet to hold canvas and lighting
+- mirror on back walk to refract light

 Ref: